 The scenario in the four different homes was somewhat similar.
 Every night the child would wake up calling, "Hello, Mummy, Mummy"… and ask for something or to go somewhere.
 The family doctors were called out regularly to see what they could do to make sure that the parents of the girls got a good night's sleep.
 Without realising it the mothers became more and more afraid of their daughters.
 They couldn't fathom what was happening.

-depicts four dolls who advertise four different children's food
+four dolls who advertise four different children's food and

-and drink.
-They are sitting on a shelf in a child's bedroom, and
+drink.
+They are sitting on a shelf in a child's bedroom, and when

-when the dolls are ignored they come alive and call, "Hello,
+the dolls are ignored they come alive and call, "Hello, Mummy,

-Mummy, Mummy …."
-The dolls that have come to life ask for Dolly
+Mummy …."
+The dolls that have come to life ask for Dolly products

-products in turn, then when Mummy leaves they become dolls on the
+in turn, then when Mummy leaves they become dolls on the shelf

 Meanwhile, as the girls were becoming more and more lifeless, the dolls were gaining strength.
 The warehouse where the dolls were out of sight belonged to part of a film and theatrical company that hired out all kinds of decoration.
 The proprietors held auctions of surplus goods when extra space was needed.
 The commercial had been seen and another had taken its place when the auction was held.